hanggrian/kota/README.md

 ```

 #### Dialogs
-`kota.dialogs` lets you create and show alerts and dialogs, often in one line.
+`DialogsKt` lets you create and show alerts and dialogs, often in one line.

 ```kotlin
 // show a confirmation alert